 - Perfect crumb texture - the crumb structure on this cake is so even that it looks like a store-bought cake that is full of emulsifiers, except this is homemade with real, simple ingredients!

 - Rich chocolate flavor - you will love the smooth and rich chocolate taste that shines through these cake layers.
+The flavor gets even better by the second and third day.

 - Fudgy chocolate frosting - I use a rich chocolate ganache made with sour cream for the frosting.
 It is so easy to make and you don't need softened butter nor icing sugar.
 It's simple and so decadent and fudgy!
 Many people have told me this is the best frosting they've ever made!

-INGREDIENTS FOR THE BEST MOIST CHOCOLATE CAKE
+INGREDIENTS FOR THE BEST CHOCOLATE CAKE

 Here are some notes about the ingredients.
 For a full list of ingredients, check out the recipe card at the bottom of the page.